Create Orders

 Link to section

-View orders in the Seller Dashboard or Square products
+View orders in the Square Dashboard or Square products

-An order appears in the Seller Dashboard (or Square products, such as Square Point of Sale) if both the following conditions are true:
+An order appears in the Square Dashboard or Square products (such as Square Point of Sale) if both the following conditions are true:

 • The order includes fulfillment.